I flew to Chicago last week to eat Next Restaurant’s vegan menu.

 This dish came with some garnishes, including a sprouted chickpea with lots of greens attached, in a glass cylinder you had to take from its spot in a hollowed out log, à la To Kill a Mockingbird, then poke out onto the plate with the single chopstick provided.
-This seemed to me gimmicky, and since I am a person who adores culinary gimmicks I’m surprised I was as jaded about it as I was.
+This seemed to me gimmicky, and since let’s face it I adore culinary gimmicks I’m surprised I was as jaded about it as I was.

-The cauliflower was served with—oh man, I don’t want to say it.
-Ugh.
-Naan.
-Naan which was stale and thick and not tasty.
-Ugh, it gave me a stomachache to say it.
-Sorry!
+The cauliflower was served with—naan which was stale and thick and not tasty.
+OK.

 And onward, to desserts.